 How to Make Crockpot Chicken Spaghetti

-More Expert Tips & Tricks
+More Helpful Tips & Tricks

 - Want a cheesy, crunchy top?
-Pour your prepared Rotel chicken spaghetti into an oven-safe dish and top with 1 cup of cheddar cheese.
+Pour your prepared chicken spaghetti into an oven-safe dish and top with 1 cup of shredded cheddar cheese.
 Bake this dish at 450 degrees for 3-4 minutes to melt and brown cheese.

 - Don't overcook the pasta!
 You want the spaghetti cooked to al dente (with just a little bit of a bite) before you add it to the chicken sauce.
+It will continue to cook some when added to the Crock Pot.

 Let me see that chicken spaghetti!
 If you make this recipe, I'd love for you to tag me on social media (@lambertslately) with your pictures 📸 .
 You can also rate and review the recipe below! ⭐️